Calculating... until our next FREE Code-Along Session. Secure your spot now

 Add fields to your database by clicking the Plus button

-5. Keep clicking the plus button to add more fields to your table.
+5. Keep clicking the Plus button to add more fields to your table.
+Add as many fields as required.

 Important: Do Not Add a Primary Key

-Five’s Table Wizard will automatically add a primary key to your table, so do not add a primary key field to your table now.
+Five’s Table Wizard will automatically add a primary key to your table.
+Do not add a primary key field to your table manually.
 We will show you how to view the primary key in a second.
-For now, just remember that you do not need to add the Primary Key!
+For now, just remember that you do not need to add the primary key!

 7. Last, click the Tick ✔️ Button to save.